-The Chaldean Community Foundation, the not-for-profit arm of the Chaldean American Chamber of Commerce, is dedicated to advancing the needs of the Chaldean American community and the communities in which they live and work through education, charitable giving and advocacy.
+The Chaldean Community Foundation is the charitable arm of the Chaldean American Chamber of Commerce and a not-for-profit 501(c)(3) organization dedicated to advancing the needs of the Chaldean American community and the communities in which they live and work through education, charitable giving and advocacy.

 Chaldean/ Assyrians have a history spanning more than 5,500 years dating back to Mesopotamia.